Kae134/MyWeeklyAllowance/TestDescription.md

         - shouldThrowExceptionWhenAmountIsInvalid : verify that an exception is thrown when the amount is not well formated

   Child :
-    Spend money :
+    Spend Money :
       Global :
         - shouldRemoveMoneyFromChild : verify that money has been removed from the user
-        - shouldThrowExceptionWhenNotEnoughMoney : verify that an exception is thrown when there is not enought money on the child account
+        - shouldThrowExceptionWhenNotEnoughMoney : verify that an exception is thrown when there is not enough money on the child account

       Amount :
         - shouldThrowExceptionWhenAmountIsMissing : verify that an exception is thrown when the amount is not entered
         - shouldThrowExceptionWhenAmountIsInvalid : verify that an exception is thrown when the amount is not well formated

       Password :
-        - shouldThrowExceptionWhenPasswordDoesNotMatchParent : verify that an exception is thrown when the password is not the one of the parent
+        - shouldThrowExceptionWhenPasswordDoesNotMatchChild : verify that an exception is thrown when the password is not the one of the child
         - shouldThrowExceptionWhenPasswordIsMissing : verify that an exception is thrown when the password is not entered
         - shouldThrowExceptionWhenPasswordIsInvalid : verify that an exception is thrown when the password is not well formated

+    Spend Money With Description :
+      Global :
+        - shouldRemoveMoneyFromChildAndCreateExpense : verify that money is removed and an expense is created in the database
+        - shouldReturnExpenseId : verify that the expense ID is returned after creation
+        - shouldThrowExceptionWhenNotEnoughMoney : verify that an exception is thrown when there is not enough money on the child account

+      Amount :
+        - shouldThrowExceptionWhenAmountIsMissing : verify that an exception is thrown when the amount is not entered
+        - shouldThrowExceptionWhenAmountIsInvalid : verify that an exception is thrown when the amount is not well formated

+      Password :
+        - shouldThrowExceptionWhenPasswordIsMissing : verify that an exception is thrown when the password is not entered
+        - shouldThrowExceptionWhenPasswordIsInvalid : verify that an exception is thrown when the password is not well formated

+      Description :
+        - shouldAcceptEmptyDescription : verify that an empty description is accepted
+        - shouldSaveDescriptionCorrectly : verify that the description is saved correctly in the database